If Only For That One Weakness: The Achilles Heel in Disney Characters – Part Two

 Image: Disney

-Mowgli is easily won over by Kaa, who entrances him into a spell.
+Mowgli is easily won over by Kaa the snake, who entrances him into a spell with this classic tune by the legendary Sherman Brothers.

 Image: Disney

-Blinded by her own desire to be human, she accepts the terms of Ursula’s no-win deal.
+Blinded by her own desire to be human, Ariel accepts the terms of Ursula’s no-win deal.
+Desperation is never a good match for trust.

 Image: Disney